jhipster/generator-jhipster/generators/server/templates/_README.md

 <% if (authenticationType === 'oauth2') { %>
 ## OAuth 2.0 / OpenID Connect

 Congratulations!
 You've selected an excellent way to secure your JHipster application.
-If you're not sure what OAuth and OIDC are, please see [What the Heck is OAuth?](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth)
+If you're not sure what OAuth and OpenID Connect (OIDC) are, please see [What the Heck is OAuth?](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth)

 To log in to your app, you'll need to have [Keycloak](https://keycloak.org) up and running.
 The JHipster Team has created a Docker container for you that has the default users and roles.
 You can see [the settings for Keycloak on GitHub](https://github.com/danielpetisme/jhipster-keycloak).
 Start Keycloak using the following command.